aVa7889/Feb-26_2024/README.md

         * Reuse potential

 According to a 2021 analysis by WEF, eight industries, including automotive, construction, and consumer electronics, are responsible for over 50% of global CO2 emissions concentrated in supply chains.
+[!NOTE]

-    125+ facilities actively providing data to the platform 52% of global cell manufacturers by production volume providing data for more than 3 years 150 million battery cells/modules with a supply chain visibility
+    - 125+ facilities actively providing data to the platform
+    - 52% of global cell manufacturers by production volume providing data for more than 3 years
+    - 150 million battery cells/modules with a supply chain visibility
-    >500,000 vehicles on the road with traceability by Circulor 2.1 billion traceability data collected.
+    - >500,000 vehicles on the road with traceability by Circulor
+    - 2.1 billion traceability data collected.

 Circulor is a UK green supply chain startup that has several goals:
 Net-zero CO2e goal: Circulor's goal is to achieve a net-zero CO2e goal by 2050.